rvivek/rvivek.github.io/_posts/2020-01-03-startup-learnings.md

 	- High output management by Andy Grove

 - Operationalizing the process:
-	- Read this great [google doc] by Matt Mochary (https://docs.google.com/document/d/1ZJZbv4J6FZ8Dnb0JuMhJxTnwl-dwqx5xl0s65DE3wO8/edit#)
+	- Read this great [google doc](https://docs.google.com/document/d/1ZJZbv4J6FZ8Dnb0JuMhJxTnwl-dwqx5xl0s65DE3wO8/edit#) by Matt Mochary.

 **Fundraising**
 - Board member > VC fund.
 Don’t go for glory in valuation or the name of the fund.
 Pick a board member who you believe will be the most helpful for your company.
 It’s tough because it’s a chicken & egg problem — you should be a hot founder / company to have the choice to pick but you become hot when you have a strong board member.
 No great suggestions here.
 Try to impress & convince.